Rule 5.210. Court-connected child custody mediation

 (E)Distribute a certificate of completion to each person who has completed the training.
 The certificate must document the number of hours of training offered, the number of hours the person completed, the dates of the training, and the name of the training provider.

-(2)Effective July 1, 2005, all education and training programs must be approved by the Administrative Office of the Courts.
+(2)Effective July 1, 2005, all education and training programs must be approved by Judicial Council staff in consultation with the Family and Juvenile Law Advisory Committee.

 Mediation must be conducted in an atmosphere that encourages trust in the process and a perception of fairness.
 To that end, mediators must: